Best Germany VPNs 2020: Fastest 900+ German Servers (2,054 Cities)

 Wrapping Things Up

-Living in Germany, you definitely need to subscribe to a VPN today and if you take that decision, Surfshark is our #1 choice as the best VPN for Germany.
-For $1.99/month on the two-year plan, it’s the most appropriate service for safety, performance, and stability.
+Living in Germany, you definitely need to subscribe to a VPN today and if you take that decision, Surfshark is our #1 choice as the best Germany VPN for $1.99/month on the 2-year plan, it’s the most appropriate service for safety, performance, and stability.